 The name of the game is obvious: figure out what you don’t need and find the most space-saving version of what you do need. (more…)

-It’s been quite some time since my husband and I traveled to Disney World for our Babymoon, but I still remember it well and feel warm and fuzzy every time I come across something Disney related.
+It’s been quite some time since my husband and I had our Disney Babymoon, but I still remember it well and feel warm and fuzzy every time I come across something Disney-related.
 Not only did we have an amazing time, but it was a fabulous way to start what will most likely be decades of Disney trips ahead of us.
 As far as Babymoons go, it was the perfect choice for a last hoorah and one that I will always recommend to parents-to-be.

-So before you settle on yet another Caribbean getaway, consider these reasons for choosing Disney World to celebrate your new life ahead:
+So before you settle on yet another Caribbean getaway, consider these reasons for choosing a Disney Babymoon instead:

 When we were invited by friends to join them at The Crayola Experience, I was so excited for a new Philadelphia day trip to enjoy with our little guy.
 I had memories of The Crayola Experience (though at that time we called it The Crayola Factory), but none of my memories compared to what it is now.
 What an amazing trip!
 I’m not exaggerating a bit when I tell you this was just as amazing for a 2 ½ year old as Philadelphia’s Please Touch Museum – it was that cool!